JoeyMaddox19/Codepath-Week-7/README.md

 ## Notes

-Describe any challenges encountered while doing the work Takes a lot of memory to host all of the VMs.
+Describe any challenges encountered while doing the work:
+Takes a lot of memory to host all of the VMs.

 ## License